open2c/pairtools/doc/parsing.rst

    Reporing complex walks in case of readthrough

-To restore the sequence of ligation events, there is a special field ``junction_index`` that can be reported as a separate column of .pair file by setting ``--add-junction-index``.
+To restore the sequence of ligation events, there is a special field ``junction_index`` that you have as a separate column of .pair file when setting ``--add-junction-index`` option.
 This field contains information on:

 - the order of the junction in the recovered walk, starting from 5'-end of forward read
 - type of the junction: